trilitech/tezos-developer-docs/docs/tutorials/dapp/part-2.md

 - `pokeAndGetFeedbackCallback`
 - `getFeedback`

-1. Edit function `pokeAndGetFeedback` to call view instead of a transaction
+1. Edit function `pokeAndGetFeedback` to call view instead of a transaction.

 ```ligolang
 @entry